Medical Image Characteristics and Quality Factors

 Here we can compare two imaging procedures, one with a low and the other with a higher contrast sensitivity.
 As shown on the left, objects in the body have a wide range of physical contrast.
 Bones, barium, and bullets (the three "B"s) have very high physical contrast compared to surrounding soft tissues.
 Most soft tissue objects, such as cancers, usually have a very low physical difference (contrast) relative to the surrounding tissue.
 When imaged with a low contrast sensitivity, only the high contrast objects are visible.
 High contrast sensitivity is required to visualize the many low contrast structures, objects, and signs of pathology in the body. |

-The objective is not to always have the highest possible contrast in an image.
-If there is high contrast between areas in an image (area contrast) visibility might be reduced in the very light and dark areas.
-This is especially true for images recorded on film because the contrast sensitivity of film is reduced in the light (low exposure) and dark (high exposure) areas.
 Very low image contrast, as shown on the left, usually results in low contrast sensitivity and low visibility.
 In most cases, there is usually an optimum image contrast that gives the best visibility of objects throughout the image.
 Optimum contrast is obtained by the right combination of film type, film processing, and level of exposure.
 In digital images, optimum contrast is obtained with the appropriate digital processing and adjustment of display factors, especially the windowing. |

-The contrast of individual objects within an image can be measured and given a numerical value.
 The contrast of an object is expressed relative to its surrounding background.
 That is what determines its visibility.
 For an image recorded on film, the contrast of a specific object is the difference in the film density (darkness) values.
 These can be measured with a densitometer.
 Note: Measuring object contrast in a test film with a densitometer is a routine function in mammography quality assurance procedures.
 For displayed images the contrast of a specific object is the ratio of the brightness of the object to the brightness of the background. |

-Objects and structures in the body must have some form of physical contrast in order to produce visible contrast in an image.
 Physical contrast is the difference in some physical characteristic of the tissues or other materials in the body.
 The physical characteristics that produce visible object contrast is different for the different imaging modalities.
 For x-ray imaging, including CT, the two sources of physical contrast are:

 Radiographs and CT images are generally images